Fair Work Ombudsman decisions

 Fair Work Ombudsman

-The Fair Work Ombudsman has commenced legal action against Azmy Enterprises Pty Ltd, which operates Little Abbey's Academy in Hammondville, Sydney, and its sole director, Abanoub Azmy.
-The action follows a request for assistance from a former employee, an early childhood teacher who worked from July 2017 to September 2022.
-A Fair Work Inspector issued a Compliance Notice in June 2023, believing the worker was underpaid wages, annual leave, and an educational leader allowance, and accrued but untaken annual leave.
+The Fair Work Ombudsman has commenced legal action against Azmy Enterprises Pty Ltd, which operates Little Abbey's Academy in Hammondville, Sydney, and its sole director, the Respondent.
+The action follows a request for assistance from the Applicant, an early childhood teacher who worked from July 2017 to September 2022.
+A Fair Work Inspector issued a Compliance Notice in June 2023, believing the Applicant was underpaid wages, annual leave, and an educational leader allowance, and accrued but untaken annual leave.
 The company allegedly failed to comply with the notice.

 Fair Work Ombudsman